wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/write-data/includes/3-adding-customizing-edit-form.md

 ![Example Form](../media/example-form.png)

 The **Form** control will automatically select the input control based on your field type.
-For many fields there are multiple options available.
+For many fields, there are multiple options available.
 You can change the **Control type** by clicking the drop-down menu for the field's card and selecting one of the other options.